-- Diminishing biodiversity due to the use of pesticides to kill and drive away cave-adapted invertebrates that live off the high-valued excrement diminishes the biodiversity in the area.
+- Diminishing biodiversity due to the use of pesticides to kill and drive away cave-adapted invertebrates.

-Workers in guano caves are most susceptible to Histoplasmosis due to their constant exposure to bats and bat dung.
-Caused by a fungus named Histoplasma capsulatum, the disease is airborne and can be transmitted by spores from bat droppings and contaminated soil.
-The infections are often mild with minor influenza-like illness or no symptoms at all.
-However, there are also some cases of high fever, pneumonia, blood irregularity or even death.
+Workers in guano caves are vulnerable to Histoplasmosis due to their constant exposure to bats and bat dung.
+Caused by a fungus called Histoplasma capsulatum, the disease is airborne and can be transmitted by spores from bat droppings and contaminated soil.
+The infections are often mild with minor influenza-like symptoms or no symptoms at all.
+That said, in some rare cases, histoplasmosis can cause high fever, pneumonia, blood irregularity or even death.

-To supercharge cannabis plants, utilize the powerful manure as a nutrition source, protective agent, as well as a soil supplement.
-As always, purchase commercial bat guano and simply make different formulations using it.
+To supercharge cannabis plants, use bat guano as a nutrition source and protective agent, as well as a soil supplement.

-Watering-in bat guano as tea is the most convenient way of incorporating the material in cannabis growing.
-It also does not require the use of any difficult to access component.
+Using bat guano as a tea is the most convenient way of incorporating the material in cannabis growing.
+It also does not require the use of any difficult-to-access components.